Cellular Properties and Expression of Pluripotent Markers in Human Dental Pulp Stem Cells Cultured in Serum-Free MediumCorrespondence Address :

 Dr. Mohana Kumar Basavarajappa,

-Research and Regenerative Medicine, K. S. Hegde Medical Academy, Nitte
+and Regenerative Medicine, K. S. Hegde Medical Academy, NITTE (Deemed to be

 Materials and Methods: This in-vitro descriptive study was conducted at NITTE (Deemed to be University), Mangaluru, Karnataka, India, from June 2019 to August 2020.
 DPSCs were isolated from impacted third molars.
 The culture expanded DPSCs in serum-containing and serum-free media were analysed on their morphology, viability, proliferation rate, Population Doubling Time (PDT), Alkaline Phosphatase (ALP) activity, cell surface markers expression, osteogenic and adipogenic potential, and the relative expression of selected pluripotent genes.